Reading list!

 • This doesn’t mean black-and-white thinking or saying ‘no’ to everything.
 She encourages us to ‘feel our shake’, as when we lift heavier weights, and practice breaking familiar patterns.

-• On this theme, there are TONNES of books on creating better habits.
+• There are TONNES of books on creating better habits.
 If you only read one (and you haven’t already) make it Atomic Habits (the link is to his website).
 If you want my summary in a three-minute vlog, it’s here.

 • Given that productivity is less individual and more collective than we used to think, this Atlantic article on the Anti-Social Century is a fabulous read.